simeononsecurity/simeononsecurity.ch/content/articles/the-anatomy-of-audio-connectors_-types-and-uses/index.en.md

 * The optical connector uses a fiber optic cable to transmit light signals, which are then converted into electrical signals by the receiving device.
 * It supports various audio formats, including Dolby Digital and DTS, providing a surround sound experience.
 * The optical connector is capable of transmitting audio signals over long distances without any degradation in quality.
-* It is easy to install and does not require any special tools or expertise.
+* It is easy to install and doesn't require any special tools or expertise.

 > Tip: When using an optical connector, make sure to remove the protective caps from both ends of the cable to ensure a secure connection and optimal audio performance.